1) Never get comfortable

 Co-founder & CEO of Apple Inc and CEO of Pixar

-When diagnosed with a pancreatic tumor, Jobs realised what was most important in life.
+When diagnosed with a pancreatic tumour, Jobs realised what was most important in life.

 “Things don’t have to change the world to be important.
 Weekends are the time to remind yourself of the forgotten little things — to keep your work-life harmony (the new ‘balance’) in check and reset if needed.
 Spending time with your friends, children or partner might not directly increase profits that day or propel you into the limelight, but that doesn’t make it any less important.”

 Former Google employee and a startup CEO, at the age of 26 Wessel knows a thing or two about climbing the career ladder.